temporalio/cli/temporalcli/commandsmd/commands.md

 ### temporal batch list: List all Batch Jobs

-The temporal batch list command returns all Batch Jobs.
+List all Batch Jobs.
 Batch Jobs can be returned for an entire Cluster or a single Namespace.

 `temporal batch list --namespace=MyNamespace`

 #### Options

-* `--limit` (int) - Limit the number of items to print.
+* `--limit` (int) - Show only the first `N` Batch Jobs in the list.

 ### temporal batch terminate: Terminate a Batch Job

 The temporal batch terminate command terminates a Batch Job with the provided Job Id.
-For future reference, provide a reason for terminating the Batch Job.
+You must provide a reason for terminating the Batch Job, which is stored for future reference.

 `temporal batch terminate --job-id=MyJobId --reason=JobReason`